Adaptive Policies for Perimeter Surveillance Problems: Introduction

-Stronger performance guarantees (i.e. those with improved leading-order coefficients) have been obtained in MAB problems using Thompson Sampling type approaches \citep{Kaufmann2012thompson,Agrawal2012,Russo2016} and approaches which utilise the KL divergence of the reward distributions \citep{Cappe2013,Kaufmann2016}. \cite{Combes2015} have successfully extended the KL divergence based results to multiple play bandits with bounded rewards.
-However extending these results to the more general CMAB problem with non-linear rewards presents a significant analytical challenge, and therefore in this work we focus on the analysis of a UCB type approach.
+Stronger performance guarantees (i.e. those with improved leading-order coefficients) have been obtained in MAB problems using Thompson Sampling (TS) type approaches \citep{Kaufmann2012thompson,Agrawal2012,Russo2016,Wang2018} and approaches which utilise the KL divergence of the reward distributions \citep{Cappe2013,Kaufmann2016}. \cite{Combes2015} have successfully extended the KL divergence based results to multiple play bandits with bounded rewards.
+However extending these results to the framework of our problem presents a significant analytical challenge, \CH{as the existing theory around KL-based UCB indices relies on independence of the reward generation and action selection mechanisms.
+Therefore in this work we focus on the theoretical analysis of a more traditional} UCB type approach.
+A TS alternative is presented and evaluated numerically in Section \ref{sec::numerics}.